Are your customers telling you the whole truth?

 Analyze your processes

 No business process is foolproof, and no team is perfect.
-There will always be cracks in your processes and lost leads will be inevitable.
 However, by surveying lost leads, you can make it easier to seal up those cracks and discover where your team needs the most help.

 Ideally, you should be tracking your entire sales and marketing process.
 As part of this tracking, your team should add notes for each prospect, what was discussed during each interaction, and the date they were contacted.
 Through this tracking system, you can retrieve critical information and pinpoint specific trends.